 Neck pain is a classic whiplash symptom, which often occurs after rear end collisions.
 The head is whipped forward and back due to the impact, and this causes herniated discs, sprains and strains, and spinal cord injuries.
 The symptoms may show up in hours or days and can remain for days, months, or even permanently.

 After a vehicle crash, stomach pain can signal soft tissue damage from the impact, such as internal bleeding or injuries to internal organs.
 If you feel dizzy, have stomach pain, or develop large bruises, consult a doctor immediately.
+The victim may sustain a tearing of the abdominal aorta, also known as an abdominal aorta aneurysm, if the impact of the accident causes compression of the stomach.
+This is a very dangerous and typically fatal internal injury.

 Following a car crash, back problems can impair your mobility, routine activities, and ability to function.
 Back pain after a vehicle accident can occur due to slipped or herniated disks, soft-tissue damage, spinal injuries, and whiplash.
 Victims can suffer from back pain for months or even years.
 Therefore, it’s vital to seek medical attention right away if you suffer from back pain after an accident.